Value over replacement player

-In baseball, value over replacement player (or VORP) is a statistic popularized by Keith Woolner that demonstrates how much a hitter or pitcher contributes to their team in comparison to a replacement-level player who is an average fielder at that position and a below average hitter.
+In baseball, value over replacement player (or VORP) is a statistic popularized by Keith Woolner that demonstrates how much a hitter, pitcher or outfielder contributes to their team in comparison to a replacement-level player who is an average fielder at that position and a below average hitter.
 A replacement player performs at "replacement level," which is the level of performance an average team can expect when trying to replace a player at minimal cost, also known as "freely available talent."

 Usage

 VORP's usefulness is in the fact that it measures the marginal utility of individual players.
 Other statistics compare individual players to the league average, which is good for cross-era analysis.
-For example, 90 runs created in 1915 are much better than 90 runs created in 1996, because runs were more scarce in 1915.
+For example, 90 runs created in 1915 are much better than 90 runs created in 2015, because runs were more scarce in 1915.
 However, league average comparisons such as Runs Created are not as informative when considering a player's total contribution to a team.

 VORP is a cumulative or counting statistic, not a projected statistic.
 For example, if Player A has a VORP of +25 runs after 81 games, they have contributed 25 more runs of offense to the team than the theoretical replacement player would have, over 81 games.
 As Player A continues to play the rest of the season, their VORP will increase or decrease, depending upon performance, and settle at a final figure at the end of the season.